tjvantoll/articles/sign-in-with-apple/article.md

 Remember BrowserID?
 It was a [feature championed by Mozilla to provide SSO across the web using your email address](https://hacks.mozilla.org/2011/07/introducing-browserid-easier-and-safer-authentication-on-the-web/).
 It was a great idea, and had some real benefits for users, but it never took off because [very few developers actually integrated it](https://techcrunch.com/2014/03/08/mozilla-stops-developing-its-persona-sign-in-system-because-of-low-adoption/).

 If you’re an app maker, why would you implement BrowserID or ‘Sign in with Apple’ when you have a roadmap full of backlogged tasks?
-Moreover, the Apple-based workflow potentially prevents your service from gathering user data, which is something all marketing and sales departments will have a hard time accepting unless forced.
+Moreover, the Apple-based workflow aims to prevent your service from gathering user data—data that all marketing and sales departments will have a hard time giving up unless forced.

 So although ‘Sign in with Apple’ isn’t perfect, and although it’s concerning to give Apple even more control over iOS users, at least the mandate will force all apps that use third-party logins to seriously reassess how they handle their user’s data.